Federated learning: Federated learning parameters

 Those parameters have to be optimized depending on the constraints of the machine learning application (e.g., available computing power, available memory, bandwidth).
 For instance, stochastically choosing a limited fraction $C$ of nodes for each iteration diminishes computing cost and may prevent overfitting, in the same way that stochastic gradient descent can reduce overfitting.

+Limitations

-Technical limitations
+Technical

 Federated learning requires frequent communication between nodes during the learning process.
 Thus, it requires not only enough local computing power and memory, but also high bandwidth connections to be able to exchange parameters of the machine learning model.
 However, the technology also avoids data communication, which can require significant resources before starting centralized machine learning.
 Nevertheless, the devices typically employed in federated learning are communication-constrained, for example IoT devices or smartphones are generally connected to Wi-Fi networks, thus, even if the models are commonly less expensive to be transmitted compared to raw data, federated learning mechanisms may not be suitable in their general form.

 Federated learning raises several statistical challenges: